 Benefits and allowances

-Here you can find information about benefits and allowances you may be entitled to, to help support your child or young person and for you as a parent carer.
+Information about benefits and allowances you may be entitled to, to help support your child or young person with SEND.

 There are a number of benefits and allowances available to help in all aspects of life and we’ve tried to include those we know about below.